rpcpool/rpc-oauth-client/go-oauth-client/README.md

 # Sample PKCE client

-This contains a sample golang auth client.
+This directory contains a sample golang auth client.
 The auth client opens a webserver which has a Login link.
-Click this login link and it will go through a "headless" PKCE flow, receive a token and turn this token into a permanent JWT which can be used to authenticate with RPC servers.
+Click this Login link and it will go through a "headless" PKCE flow, receive a token and turn this token into a permanent JWT which can be used to authenticate with RPC servers.

 The client provides two urls